Menu

 Library Card Application Basics

 Anyone 16 years old or over must fill out the application form, show a photo ID, and provide proof of current address.
 People can apply for cards at any of the three Fargo Public Library locations, or online.
-With an online application, the patron will need to bring in a photo ID and proof of their current address to pick up the card.
+With an online application, the patron will need to bring in a photo ID and proof of their current address to finalize their account and pick up the card.

 For children age 15 or under, a parent or legal guardian must sign the application form, show their photo ID, and provide proof of current address.

-If a person doesn't have proof of address with them at the time they apply for a card, staff will mail out the card to verify the current address.
-In that case, checkout is limited to 2 items until the card is received in the mail.
+If a person does not have proof of address with them at the time they apply for a card, staff will mail out the card to verify the current address.
+In that case, checkout is limited to five (5) items until the card is received in the mail.

 Pre-Register for a Library Card